okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

 Click **Edit** to make changes to the following sections.

-* **General** &mdash; schedules imports and dictates a username format for imported users.
+* **General**: Schedules imports and dictates a username format for imported users.
 You can also define a percentage of acceptable assignments before the [import safeguards](https://help.okta.com/okta_help.htm?id=csh-eu-import-safeguard) feature is automatically triggered.

     If the Okta username is overridden due to mapping from a provisioning-enabled app, the custom mapping appears in this section.

-* **User Creation & Matching** &mdash; sets up matching rules to use when importing users from your application.
+* **User Creation & Matching**: Sets up matching rules to use when importing users from your application.
 Establishing matching criteria allows you to specify how an imported user is defined when creating a new user or mapping to an existing Okta user.

-  * **Imported user is an exact match to Okta user if** &mdash; sets the matching criteria to determine when an imported user matches to an existing Okta user.
+  * **Imported user is an exact match to Okta user if**: Sets the matching criteria to determine when an imported user matches to an existing Okta user.
 For the new imported user to be considered an exact match, each option that you select must be true.
 Note that if you choose the third option, the first and second choices are disabled.

-  * **Allow partial matches** &mdash; permits partial matching when the first and last name of an imported user match those of an existing Okta user, but not the username or email address.
+  * **Allow partial matches**: Permits partial matching when the first and last name of an imported user match those of an existing Okta user, but not the username or email address.

-  * **Confirm matched users** &mdash; automates the confirmation or activation of existing users.
+  * **Confirm matched users**: Automates the confirmation or activation of existing users.
 If the option isn't selected, matches are confirmed manually.

-  * **Confirm new users** &mdash; automates the confirmation or activation of a newly imported user.
+  * **Confirm new users**: Automates the confirmation or activation of a newly imported user.
 If this option is selected, you can clear it during import confirmation.
 Note that this feature doesn't apply to users who already exist in Okta.

-* **Profile & Lifecycle Sourcing** &mdash; allows your downstream application to be a source for Okta user profiles.
+* **Profile & Lifecycle Sourcing**: Allows your downstream application to be a source for Okta user profiles.
 If enabled, your application appears in the list of profile sources on the [Profile Sources](https://help.okta.com/okta_help.htm?id=ext_Directory_Profile_Masters) page.

-  * **Allow `<app>` to source Okta users** &mdash; enables profile sourcing and determines what happens when a user is deactivated or reactivated in your application.
+  * **Allow `<app>` to source Okta users**: Enables profile sourcing and determines what happens when a user is deactivated or reactivated in your application.
 Only the highest priority profile source for that Okta user can deactivate or suspend an Okta user.
 To verify the highest priority profile source, check the Profile Sources page for your integration.

-  * **When a user is deactivated in the app** &mdash; select **Do Nothing** to prevent activity in your application from controlling the user life cycle when a user is removed from your application.
+  * **When a user is deactivated in the app**: Select **Do Nothing** to prevent activity in your application from controlling the user life cycle when a user is removed from your application.
 This option still permits profile source control of attributes and mappings.

     The other options are to deactivate or suspend the Okta user profile if the user is removed from your downstream application.

-  * **When a user is reactivated in the app** &mdash; determines if deactivated or suspended Okta user profiles that are assigned to your Okta integration should also be reactivated when they have been reactivated in your downstream application.
+  * **When a user is reactivated in the app**: Determines if deactivated or suspended Okta user profiles that are assigned to your Okta integration should also be reactivated when they have been reactivated in your downstream application.

     >**Note** When a user is reactivated in your application, the user profile must be an exact match to the Okta profile for the reactivation to occur in Okta.
 If any user profile is not an exact match, then after importing the reactivated users, the user profiles appear in **Pending Activation** state.

-* **Import Safeguards** &mdash; defines the maximum percentage of users in your org that can be left unassigned while still allowing the import to proceed.
+* **Import Safeguards**: Defines the maximum percentage of users in your org that can be left unassigned while still allowing the import to proceed.
 App-level and org-level safeguards are enabled by default and set at 20 percent.

-* **Inline Hooks** &mdash; configures custom logic to the process of importing new users into Okta from a downstream application.
+* **Inline Hooks**: Configures custom logic to the process of importing new users into Okta from a downstream application.
 You can program the hooks to resolve conflicts in profile attributes and control whether imported users are treated as matches for existing users.
 To enable an import inline hook, see [Inline hooks](/docs/concepts/inline-hooks/).

-* **Okta Attribute Mappings** &mdash; edit attributes and mappings through the Profile Editor.
+* **Okta Attribute Mappings**: Edit attributes and mappings through the Profile Editor.
 See [Check the attributes and corresponding mappings](/docs/guides/scim-provisioning-integration-connect/main/#check-the-attributes-and-corresponding-mappings) or [Work with Okta user profiles and attributes](https://help.okta.com/okta_help.htm?id=ext_Directory_Manage_Profile_Attributes) in the Okta product documentation.

 ### API Integration